RedSunAtNight/muon_timer/README.md

 provided by the driver, primarily for testing and debugging purposes.
 Control of the pins is provided through sysfs.
-Readout of the timestamp data stream is provided through /dev/muon_timer, which provides the binary `struct timespec`.
+Readout of the timestamp data stream is provided through /dev/muon_timer, which provides a FIFO of binary `struct timespec` objects.
 Only one process may be accessing the device at any time.

 ## Usage Examples

+See examples in directory `examples`.

 ## Installation